nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Pie chart and total revenue value are updated.

    1. Test case: `add c/wronginput d/buying paint a/6.45 t/arts`<br>
-      Expected: No entry is added, Error details shown in the status message
+      Expected: No entry is added, Error details shown in the status message.

    1. Other incorrect add commands to try: `add `, `add c/expense d/ a/6.45`, `add c/revenue d/selling paintings a/x`(where x is not a valid monetary value).<br>
       Expected: Similar behaviour with previous testcase.
 Note that error details may differ based on which parameters of the input that is in an incorrect format.

-1. Deleting a entry while all entries are being shown
+1. Deleting an entry while all entries are being shown

    1. Prerequisites: List all entries using the `list` command.
 Multiple entries in the list.